-Scope means the work that needs to be performed to deliver a product, service, or result with the specified features and functions services means the furnishing of labour, time or effort by a contractor that does not produce goods solicitation method means a quote request, a request for bid or proposals, or any other method of soliciting bids, proposals, or quotes to perform a board contract standing offer agreement means an agreement under which a person agrees they will, when required by the board and at the price and subject to the conditions specified in the agreement, supply to the board subcontractor means a person who, under an agreement with a contractor, provides goods, or performs services or work on a public work for which the contractor was engaged under a contract supply means the carrying out, for consideration, of any of the following:
+- a. in respect of a bid, to guarantee the person's entry into a contract if the contract is awarded to the person, or - b. in respect of a contract, to make good on any default by the person underthe contract or to guarantee the person's performance of the contract services means the furnishing of labour, time or effort by a contractor that does not produce goods solicitation method means a quote request, a request for bid or proposals, or any other method of soliciting bids, proposals, or quotes to perform a board contract standing offer agreement means an agreement under which a person agrees they will, when required by the board and at the price and subject to the conditions specified in the agreement, supply to the board subcontractor means a person who, under an agreement with a contractor, provides goods, or performs services or work on a public work for which the contractor was engaged under a contract supply means the carrying out, for consideration, of any of the following: